-In order to reject the disturbance, we then consider a distributed PID controller, coupling the network via a $(\mathcal{G}, 3)$ -collection (notice that we have now n = 2 and h = 1).
-As clearly emerges from Figure 4(a), the integral control action is able to reject constant heterogeneous disturbances, thus leading the network to synchronization.
-In Figures 5(a)-5(b) the same evolution is given, zooming for a time span of ten seconds at the beginning and at the end of the simulation horizon, respectively.
-As can be witnessed, and differently from what happens in Figure 3(a), all the nodes converge to the same oscillatory orbit.
+In order to reject the disturbance, we then consider a distributed PID controller, coupling the network via a $(\mathcal{G}, 3)$ collection (notice that we have now n = 2 and h = 1).
+As clearly emerges from Fig. 4(a), the integral control action is able to reject constant heterogeneous disturbances, thus leading the network to synchronization.
+In Fig. 5(a) and (b), the same evolution is given, zooming for a time span of 10 s at the beginning and at the end of the simulation horizon, respectively.
+As can be witnessed, and different from what happens in Fig. 3(a), all of the nodes converge to the same oscillatory orbit.

-Figure 4(b) shows the asymptotic convergence to zero of the global synchronization error associated with such PID scheme, in comparison with the case in Figure 3(b) where no integral action is considered.
+Fig. 4(b) shows the asymptotic convergence to zero of the global synchronization error associated with such a PID scheme, in comparison with the case shown in Fig. 3(b) where no integral action is considered.